ArnobDas57/TrackApply/README.md

 TrackApply is a full-stack web application designed to help users efficiently manage and track their job applications.
 It features a React frontend, a Node.js Express backend, and uses PostgreSQL (via Supabase) for data storage.

 Table of Contents
-Features
+1. Features

-Prerequisites
+2. Prerequisites

-Getting Started
+3. Getting Started
     1. Database Setup (Supabase)
     2. Backend Setup
     3. Frontend Setup

-Running Tests

-Project Structure

-Contributing

-License

 Features
-User Authentication: Secure signup and login for users.
+- User Authentication: Secure signup and login for users.

-Job Application Tracking: Add, view, edit, and delete job application records.
+- Job Application Tracking: Add, view, edit, and delete job application records.

-Application Statuses: Track job progress with predefined statuses (Wishlist, Applied, Shortlisted, Interviewing, Offer, Rejected).
+- Application Statuses: Track job progress with predefined statuses (Wishlist, Applied, Shortlisted, Interviewing, Offer, Rejected).

-Search and Filter: Easily find applications by company/position and filter by status.
+- Search and Filter: Easily find applications by company/position and filter by status.

-Responsive UI: Built with Material-UI for a modern and adaptive user experience.
+- Responsive UI: Built with Material-UI for a modern and adaptive user experience.

-Dark Theme: Toggle between light and dark modes.
+- Dark Theme: Toggle between light and dark modes.

 Prerequisites
 Before you begin, ensure you have the following installed on your machine:

-Node.js & npm (or Yarn): Download Node.js (npm is included).
+- Node.js & npm (or Yarn): Download Node.js (npm is included).

-Verify installation: node -v and npm -v
+- Verify installation: node -v and npm -v

-PostgreSQL Client (Optional, but recommended): For direct database interaction, psql or a GUI like DBeaver/pgAdmin.
+- PostgreSQL Client (Optional, but recommended): For direct database interaction, psql or a GUI like DBeaver/pgAdmin.

-Git: For cloning the repository.
+- Git: For cloning the repository.

 Getting Started
 Follow these steps to get TrackApply up and running on your local machine.

 1. Database Setup (Supabase)

 This project uses PostgreSQL as its database, hosted and managed by Supabase.
     Create a Supabase Account:

-Go to Supabase and sign up for a free account.
+    - Go to Supabase and sign up for a free account.

 Create a New Project: